-Lim Shiou Ghay

-Independent Non-Executive Chairman
+Lim Shiou Ghay Male Independent Non-Executive Chairman

-Mr. Lim Shiou Ghay, Malaysian, aged 48, was appointed as an Independent Non-Executive Director of the Company on 1 October 2018, and subsequently redesignated as Independent Non-Executive Chairman on 20 January 2020.
+Mr. Lim Shiou Ghay, Malaysian, aged 49, was appointed as an Independent Non-Executive Director of the Company on 1 October 2018, and subsequently redesignated as Independent Non-Executive Chairman on 20 January 2020.
 He is an Engineer by profession.
 He graduated with a Bachelor of Science (Mechanical Engineering) Degree from the Mississippi State University in 1997.
 He also sits on the board of several private limited companies.
 He does not hold any directorship in any other public companies and listed issuers.
 He is a member of the Audit Committee, Risk Management Committee and the Chairman of the Nomination Committee and the Remuneration Committee.

-Ooi Soon Hong
+Ooi Soon Hong Male Executive Director

-Executive Director

-Mr. Ooi Soon Hong, Malaysian, aged 61, was appointed to the Board as an Executive Director on 8 December 2017.
+Mr. Ooi Soon Hong, Malaysian, aged 62, was appointed to the Board as an Executive Director on 8 December 2017.
 He is a member of the Malaysian Institute of Accountants (MIA).
 Started his career under training with several reputable accounting firms where he qualified as a certified accountant with ACCA (United Kingdom).
-He has more than 28 years of working experience in public accounting firms, real estate development and construction business.
+He has more than 29 years of working experience in public accounting firms, real estate development and construction businesses.
 He also sits on the board of several other private limited companies.
 He does not hold any directorship in any other public companies and listed issuers.

-He is a member of Risk Management Committee.
+He is a member of the Risk Management Committee and the Chairman of the Employee Share Option Scheme Committee.

-Lee Chiong Meng

-Independent Non-Executive Director
+Lee Chiong Meng Male Independent Non-Executive Director

-Mr. Lee Chiong Meng, Malaysian, aged 52, was appointed as an Independent Non-Executive Director of the Company on 27 November 2017.
+Mr. Lee Chiong Meng, Malaysian, aged 53, was appointed as an Independent Non-Executive Director of the Company on 27 November 2017.
 He is an Architect by profession.
 He graduated with a Bachelor of Architecture Degree from the University Technology Malaysia (UTM) in 1994 and obtained 'The Best Designer' in Architecture Award during his final year thesis.
-He has developed a working experience in architecture practice, urban planning on real estate properties from various countries such as Abu Dhabi UAE, Vietnam, Thailand and Cambodia and Malaysia.
+He has developed a working experience in architecture practice, urban planning on real estate properties from various countries such as Abu Dhabi UAE, Vietnam, Thailand, Cambodia and Malaysia.
 He is currently leading a consortium team consisting of Architects, Civil & Structural Engineers, Landscape Architects, Interior Designers, Perspective & Graphic Illustrators and Model Making.
 He does not hold any directorship in any other public companies and listed issuers.
-He is the Chairman of Risk Management Committee, a member of the Audit Committee, the Nomination Committee and the Remuneration Committee.
+He is the Chairman of Risk Management Committee and member of the Audit Committee, the Nomination Committee, the Remuneration Committee and Employee Share Option Scheme Committee.